OpenMDAO/POEMs/POEM_060.md

 The current implementation isn't completely user friendly in two ways.

 1. Prolific standard output can make it difficult to find relevant information when using diagnostics that print there, such as `p.list_problem_vars()`.
-2. HTML reports often require the user consult the documenation to see how to enable a given report (assuming they know it exists), modify their code, and rerun.
+2. HTML reports often require the user consult the documentation to see how to enable a given report (assuming they know it exists), modify their code, and rerun.

 This POEM proposes to turn on common reports **by default**.
 This gives novice users this information for free.